Meth mouth

-Meth mouth is a colloquial term used to describe severe tooth decay and tooth loss, as well as tooth fracture, acid erosion, and other oral problems that are often symptomatic to extended use of the drug methamphetamine.
+Meth mouth is a colloquial term used to describe severe tooth decay and tooth loss as well as tooth fracture, acid erosion, and other oral problems that are often correlated with extended use of the drug methamphetamine.
 The condition is thought to be caused by a combination of side effects of the drug (clenching and grinding of teeth, dry mouth) and lifestyle factors (infrequent oral hygiene, frequent consumption of sugary drinks, as well as neglecting regular dental cleanings and preventive care), which may be present in long-term users.
 However, the legitimacy of meth mouth as a unique condition has been questioned because of the similar effects of some other drugs on teeth.
 Images of diseased mouths are often used in anti-drug campaigns.